-This likely refers to emerging data regarding embryos reported as mosaic.
-One theory for this phenomenon is that the chromosomally normal cells in mosaic embryos preferentially replicate, which over time results in a chromosomally normal pregnancy.
-While individual aneuploid cells cannot be "corrected," a mosaic embryo with a sufficient number of euploid cells may have the potential to result in a chromosomally normal baby.
-Since non-mosaic aneuploid embryos do not contain any chromosomally normal cells, they would not be expected to "self-correct" to a chromosomally normal pregnancy.
+This likely refers to emerging data regarding transfer of embryos reported as mosaic.
+One theory for this phenomenon is that the euploid (normal) cells in mosaic embryos preferentially replicate, while the aneuploid (abnormal) cells do not, which over time results in a chromosomally normal pregnancy.
+While individual aneuploid cells cannot be "corrected," a mosaic embryo may have the potential to result in a chromosomally normal baby.
+Since non-mosaic aneuploid embryos do not contain any euploid (normal) cells, they would not be expected to "self-correct" to a chromosomally normal pregnancy.